 Fault Tolerance: NTFS maintains a log of disk changes and in case of power failure or abrupt errors it repairs the files and folders automatically without the user being notified anything.
 FAT32 maintains two different copies of the file allocation table and uses a back up mechanism if some damage occurs.

 Security: In FAT32 you will have to depend on share permissions for security.
 This means that they are good in the Network but locally they are vulnerable.
 On the other hand NTFS allows you to set permissions on local files and folders as well.

-Compression: FAT32 offers no compression feature whatsoever.
-While NTFS lets you compress files and folders individually so that you do not have to slow down the system by depending on partition compressions.
+Compression: FAT32 offers no file compression feature whatsoever.
+While NTFS lets you compress files and folders individually so that you do not have to slow down the system by depending on partition compression.

-Conversion: You may easily convert a FAT32 system to NTFS.
+Conversion: Speaking of conversion, you may easily convert a FAT32 system to NTFS.
 But the reverse is not true because NTFS follows a secure protocol.
 So, the only option here is to backup your data and format the disk.

 This is not an attempt to show which file system is better than one.
 This article is just a brief comparison of the features and capabilities of each of them.
 You won’t come across a need to understand or explain these file systems in your day to day life, but sometimes when you do need to know what they mean or how they work, our article should then act as a quick reference guide.
 Hence we suggest you bookmark this one to come back to it when required.